 Analysis of Performance

-Community Services: $1.3M in personnel costs due to timing of hourly hires, vacancies, and frozen positions; $651K in Purchased Property Services – timing of payments and contracts; $646K in Purchased Prof & Tech – timing of invoices and artist payments throughout Community Services.
+Community Services: Community Services overall positive balance is due mostly to $1.8M underspend in personnel costs due to timing of hourly hires, vacancies, and frozen positions; $2.0M in Purchased Property Services – timing of payments and contracts primarily in Cultural Services and Natural Areas; $0.9M in Purchased Prof & Tech – timing of invoices and artist payments throughout Community Services.

-IES: HR Benefits $1.8M in YTD Medical and Dental claims, $1.1M in encumbrances of Ops Services in-progress projects, and planned capital projects, $453 in YTD vehicle repair/maintenance/parts/supplies savings, $419 in Stop Loss premium savings from lasered claimants, $417 under CPIO for Ft.
-Collins Visitor’s Bureau annual Lodging Tax disbursement (will be year-long), $236 in fuel underspend.
+IES: IES underspend is primarily tied to HR Benefits $3.3M in YTD Medical and Dental claims underspend with Fund balance still $1M to the good, $2M in encumbrances of Ops Services in-progress projects, maintenance, and planned capital projects, $819 in YTD Stop Loss premium savings from lasered claimants, $417 under CPIO for Ft.
+Collins Visitor’s Bureau annual Lodging Tax disbursement, and $319 in YTD energy savings and timing of billing.

-Sustainability: $1,236k timing variance for the URA Mall commitments.
+Sustainability: $1,225 timing variance for the URA Mall commitments.
 Estimated to be up to $500k under budget by year-end due to a reduction in the property tax last year for a property in the Mall URA.
-June & July payments on temporary hold while URA staff evaluates our legal authority to retain a portion of the property tax increment to cover any future negative balance with the County due to a property owner disputing their valuation.
-Currently, just behind calendarized payment schedule. $620k variance for the Small Business Relief Fund administered through an agreement with the City and the County.
+Currently, just behind of calendarized payment schedule. $620k variance for the Small Business Relief Fund administered through an agreement with the City and the County.
 We intentionally overestimated the allocation to ensure we would not have to go back later to change the appropriation.
-Any un-used appropriation will be released through Clean Up in October unless any changes from the State Legislature changing the program to let us use the balance differently.
+Any un-used appropriation may be frozen in October unless any changes from the State Legislature changing the program to let us use the balance differently. $157k timing variance for Economic Rebates.
+Behind calendarized schedule, will self-correct by year-end. $87k timing variance for seasonal overflow shelter.
+Contracts will be drafted and signed prior to year-end, self-correcting the variance. $80k timing variance for Disposable Bag Program.
+2021 allocation was calendarized in May, expenses will vary and are pending through year-end.
+No year-end value, as appropriation was estimated.
+Actuals and revenue will balance year-end, netting in no savings

 Expenditures are separated into Governmental and Enterprise.
 Governmental expenditures are for those activities that are primarily supported by taxes and grants and to a much lesser degree from fees.
 Examples are Police, Streets Maintenance, Parks, Museum, Fire, etc. Alternatively, Enterprise expenditures related to activities that are accounted for like a business and are entirely supported by fees charged to users.
 These include Light and Power, Water, Wastewater, Storm Drainage and Golf.